mosen/micromdm.io/content/getting-started/index.md

 ### Server Certificate
 The MDM server needs to be secured by TLS.
 If you have a PKI solution in place, you can just create a server certificate and key for the MDM just like you would for securing any other HTTPS server.
 You can also create a self signed certificate.
 In the case of using your own CA and self signed cert you will need to add the certificate chain, all the way to the Root CA in a profile to allow the device to trust the server.
+If you provide a local copy of the Root CA with flag `--tls-ca-cert <path>`, it will be included in the enrollment profile, and therefore trusted.

 ### Push Certificate
 The Push certificate allows the server to send a MDM push notification to a device, which causes the device to query the server for available commands.